Habits of Mind

 Effective problem solvers think before they act.
-They intentionally form a vision of a product, plan of action, goal or a destination before they begin.
+They intentionally form a vision of a product, plan of action, goal or destination before they begin.
 They strive to clarify and understand directions, develop a strategy for approaching a problem and withhold immediate value judgments about an idea before fully understanding it.
 Reflective individuals consider alternatives and consequences of several possible directions prior to taking action.
-They decrease their need for trial and error by gathering information, taking time to reflect on an answer before giving it, making sure they understand directions, and listening to alternative points of view.
+They decrease their need for trial and error by gathering information, taking time to reflect on an answer before giving it, making sure they understand directions and listening to alternative points of view.

 Common Behaviours of Students who Don’t Manage their Impulsivity

 - They blurt out the first answer that comes to mind.

 - They start to work without fully understanding the directions.

 - They lack an organised plan or strategy for approaching a problem.

 - They make immediate value judgments about an idea – criticising or praising it – before fully understanding it.

 - They may take the first suggestion given or operate on the first idea that comes to mind rather than considering alternatives and consequences of several possible directions.